xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/status-and-debugging-methods/get_counts.md

 # get_counts
 [[Source]](https://github.com/ripple/rippled/blob/c7118a183a660648aa88a3546a6b2c5bce858440/src/ripple/rpc/handlers/GetCounts.cpp "Source")

-The `get_counts` command provides various stats about the health of the server, mostly the number of objects of different types that it currently holds in memory.
+The <span class="code-snippet">get_counts</span> command provides various stats about the health of the server, mostly the number of objects of different types that it currently holds in memory.

-_The `get_counts` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._
+_The <span class="code-snippet">get_counts</span> method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._

 ### Request Format
 An example of the request format: